MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/set-up-standard-company-configuration-packages.md

 ### Table names that contain special characters

-Use caution if you have tables or fields that have the same temporal name but are differentiated by special characters, such as %, &, <, >, (, and ).
-For example, table "XYZ" might contain the "Field 1" and "Field 1%" fields.
+Use caution if you have tables or fields that have the same temporal name but are differentiated by special characters, such as %, &, <, >, and ,.
+For example, a table might contain the **Field 1** and **Field 1%** fields.

-The XML processor accepts only some special characters, and will remove those it does not.
+The XML processor that generates the .rapidstart files accepts only some special characters, and will remove those it does not.
 If removing a special character, such as the % sign in "Field 1%," results in two or more tables or fields with the same name an error will occur when you export or import a configuration package.

 ### Permissions